GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/glossary-entries/i2ee.md

-## I2EE {: #i2ee }

-Intent to Extend Experiment.
-Announcement of a plan to extend the duration of an [origin trial](#origin-trial).
+Intent to Extend Experiment (I2EE) is an announcement of a plan to extend the duration of an [origin trial](#origin-trial).